Skip to main content

 The following A or AA level issues have exceeded the four week allowance:

-2. Some third-party applications/functions are not fully compliant which can impact on the complete user experience.
-Audit to take place by April 2024.
+1. Some third-party applications/functions are not fully compliant which can impact on the complete user experience.
+Audit to take place late 2024.
+This will most likely be considered alongside a review of WCAG 2.2 requirements.

 Third party systems